Community Health Workers

 • CCHA - Center for Community Health Alignment - at the University of South Carolina.
 CHW best practice toolkits, CHW training, and more

 • Penn Center for Community Health Workers – at the University of Pennsylvania.
-CHW research, training & education, and consultation
+CHW research, training and education, and consultation

 • CDC (Centers for Disease Control and Prevention) – CHW toolkit, policy resources, and peer-reviewed journal articles